-Trip prices range from $36 to $100 per person.
+Trip prices range from $45 to $100 per person.
 Prices also vary depending on the day and length of trip.
-A Thursday, Friday, Sunday, or Monday trip on the Middle Ocoee will cost you $45, while a Saturday trip will cost $50.
+A Thursday, Friday, Sunday, or Monday trip on the Middle Ocoee will be a bit cheaper than a Saturday trip.
 Check out the full pricing schedule for both Upper and Middle Ocoee and combo trips.

 Where to Stay